bazelbuild/bazel-website/recommended-rules.md

 *   Recommended rules are frequently tested with Bazel at head (at least once a day).
 *   No change in Bazel may break a recommended rule (with the default set of flags).
 If it happens, the change should be fixed or rolled back.

+## Demotion

+If there is a concern that a particular ruleset is no longer meeting the requirements, a [GitHub issue](https://github.com/bazelbuild/bazel/) should be filed.

+Rule maintainers will be contacted and need to respond in 2 weeks.
+Based on the outcome, Bazel core team might make a decision to demote the rule set.